Wayfiding/Wayfiding/README.md

   <li> I still have knowledge of Bash and Python scripts for automation Linux OS,all network infrastructure and Cybersecurity.
 This is part of my professional job which is Networking Computer. </li>

-<li> As lover of technolgy I also enjoy playing some gaming on my free time and study PC hardware.
+<li> As lover of technolgy I also enjoy play some games or reading books on my free time and study PC hardware.
 I can repair Computers and install hardware too.  </li>
   <li> :purple_heart: &nbsp; Seeking to collaborate with Front-end projects </li>
   <li> :blush: &nbsp; I can help you with CSS Grid Layout and Flexbox </li>
 </ul>